bikeshaving/crank/website/documents/guides/06-special-props-and-tags.md

 The following props are specific to host elements for the HTML and DOM renderers.

 ### style
 The style prop can be used to add inline styles to an element.
 It can either be a CSS string, in which case it works exactly as it does in HTML, or it can also be an object, in which case CSS properties can be set individually.
+The latter is helpful, for example, if you have an outside process that handles animating CSS styles and you don't want to reset them during a component re-render.

 ```jsx
 <div style="color: red"><span style={{"font-size": "16px"}}>Hello</span></div>